Two people found shot to death in parked SUV in East St. Louis

-EAST ST. LOUIS – Two people have died after a double shooting in East St. Louis early Monday morning.
+EAST ST. LOUIS, Ill. – Two people have died after a double shooting in East St. Louis early Monday morning.

-Police say their vehicle had come to rest after taking out a fence and hitting a house.
-The name of the victims has not been released, pending notification of family members.
+Police said their vehicle had come to rest after taking out a fence and hitting a house.
+The names of the victims have not been released, pending notification of family members.

 East St. Louis police and Illinois State Police are working to determine what led up to the shooting.
 Anyone with information is urged to call CrimeStoppers at 866-371-8477.